mybagman/aws-labs/Host a website on S3.md

 Creating an S3 bucket took me a few minutes.
 The AWS console made it easy.
 I learnt about Access control list's (ACL).
 They are a set of rules that enable you to decide who has access to a resource.
 I chose to enable ACL's so that I could control who has access and what they can do with the resources.  <br/>
 <br />
 <br />
-In this step, I made an HTML file that will set up my website.
+I made an HTML file that will set up my website, I did this by opening notepad and using html.
 I also selected an image for my website and then uploaded both files into my S3 Bucket.
 This showed that the Bucket is working how it should.
 <br />
  <br />
 <img src="https://i.imgur.com/Nb4iMGi.png"  height="80%" width="80%"